hawagabriela/FARE-TRACKER-PROGRAM/METHODS.md

 ## IMPLEMENTATION OF CORE FEATURES ( how are the features applied )
  The features are applied using basic Python logic.
 The program collects user input and processes it step by step;
 - Users input fare details ( date, transport, amount) and allocate for the weekly budget
+> If the user enters invalid input, the program will tell you to redo your inputs and make wise responses

 - Data is stored in the list